skip to Main Content

 Who Pays for Arkansas Long-Term Care?

-As for home care (which can average over $12,000 per month), Medicaid has traditionally offered very little — except in New York, which provides home care to all Medicaid recipients who need it.
-Recognizing that home care costs far less than nursing home care, more and more states provide Medicaid-covered services to those who remain in their homes.
+As for home care (which can average over $4,551 per month), Medicaid has traditionally offered very little.
+Recognizing that home care costs are far less than nursing home care (averaging $7,583 per month), more and more states provide Medicaid-covered services to those who remain in their homes.

 The Importance of Arkansas Medicaid Planning

-Medicaid Planning is an essential part of the estate planning process in Searcy County, Arkansas.
+Medicaid planning is an essential part of the estate planning process in White County, Pulaski County, and Saline County, Arkansas.
 If your Arkansas estate planning documents do not help you achieve Medicaid eligibility, you could end up spending your life savings on nursing home care costs.
-In this situation, you need legal direction from an experienced Arkansas Medicaid planning lawyer to ensure the cost does not deplete your assets.
+In this situation, you need legal direction from an experienced Arkansas Medicaid planning lawyer to ensure the cost doesn’t deplete your assets.

 How Does Long-Term Care and Estate Planning Work Together?

 Estate planning is one legal service that everyone needs.
-It is a large part of elder law, but as you age, it is crucial to have an Arkansas estate planning attorney who understands how to protect assets from financial mismanagement and long-term care costs that can devastate your estate.
-We understand this and the importance of planning and leaving something for your child and children’s child.
-Our firm can create a customized plan to protect you and your spouse in the event of nursing home care.
+It is a large part of elder law, but as you age, it is crucial to have an Arkansas attorney who understands how to protect assets from financial mismanagement and long-term care costs that can devastate your estate.
+We understand the importance of planning and leaving something for your children and grandchildren.
+Our firm can create a customized plan to protect you and your spouse in the event of nursing home care if you live in Searcy, Benton, Sherwood, and Little Rock, AR, or surrounding areas.

 Our Initial Intake Form